sqtran/sqtran.github.io/_posts/2016-09-02-Impala-Kerberos-setup.md

 layout: single
 title: Impala Datasource with Kerberos
 date: 2016-09-02
-#categories: jboss jdv impala kerberos datasource
+tags: jboss jdv impala kerberos datasource
 ---

 These are instructions on setting up an Impala EAP Datasource with Kerberos authentication on Windows.
 Make sure you install your Impala drivers as a module too.
 See previous post on how to do that if you haven't already done so.